“Life without exercise makes you tired, stiff and fat”

 If you don’t move it you lose it.
 Everything gets slack and sloppy and controlling your energy, weight, sugar levels and sanity can be a real challenge.
 Your heart, lungs, muscles, circulatory system and lymphatic system deteriorate and weaken if you are not engaging in regular huff and puff activities.

-The heart which is the pump of the circulatory system drives the oxygen and food nutrients to every cell and organ via all the blood vessels to feed and oxygenate you.
+1. Circulation: The heart which is the pump of the circulatory system drives the oxygen and food nutrients to every cell and organ via all the blood vessels to feed and oxygenate you.
 It needs to be strong to do the best job.
 If you are not exercising the heart beat gets faster but weaker so it can’t pump the food and oxygen around most effectively.
 This means your energy will be compromised.

-It's a catch 22 with exercise.
+It is a catch 22 with exercise.
 You need energy to exercise.
 The energy to exercise comes from eating the right Live foods to fuel the muscles and organs.
 If you don’t eat the right fuel you will be tired and if you exercise under these conditions it can actually be very draining and rob you of energy.

 Do something you enjoy that gets you huffing and puffing and working your heart, lungs and muscles regularly.